 7. Be prepared to rough it: use pit toilets, hike for long hours and sleep with strangers

 If you are used to backcountry hiking, skip this section.
 If you are not, read on.
 I mentioned above the restroom situation on Mount Fuji, but it’s actually worse than that.
 Don’t let this information deter you, but instead use it to prepare yourself.

-Instead however, you will sleep in dirty clothes next to strangers in your group in a space that doesn’t even allow you to turn (we had 8 adults, mostly men, sleeping in a space the size of a king size bed).
+However, you will sleep in dirty clothes next to strangers in a space that doesn’t even allow you to turn.
+We had 8 adults, mostly men, sleeping in a space the size of a king size bed.
 It is uncomfortable, but if you can rough it, it is worth the experience.

 8. Don’t miss the sunrise

 Climbing Mt.
 Fuji for the sunrise is a must.
 Don’t miss it by climbing too early during the day or by sleeping in.
 Allow yourself enough time to get to the top as you will most likely encounter traffic.

 If you want an even better experience, circumvent the top of the mountain so you can see the perfect shadow of Mount Fuji.